What’s in your retirement account?

 A specialist from Ohio summed up the individual side of the circumstance for Baby Boomers in their late 60s: “They have little funds and much obligation, are coming up short on long stretches of gainful work, and don’t have the foggiest idea how they can ever stand to resign.”

 It’s difficult to put the fault on Baby Boomers’ ways of managing money until you look more carefully at where the cash went and what measures were put in place to stifle any spending.
 In 2012, when the National Center for Policy Analysis examined the ways of managing the money of Baby Boomers, the numbers demonstrate that from 1990 to 2010, luxury buys, including eatery spending, dropped 20 percent for adults 55 to 64.
 They spent 25 percent less on home goods, and 70 percent less on apparel.

-Retirement doesn’t have to be a far-fetched goal.
+Retirement doesn’t have to be a far-fetched goal, even if you’re planning for retirement without savings.
 For more information on life settlements, please visit our comprehensive Learning Center or Contact Us and one of our life settlement professionals will be more than happy to assist you over the phone or via e-mail.

 Abacus Life Settlements functions as a leader in the secondary market for life insurance.
 Our primary mission: work to help you understand your financial options.
 If you decide selling all or a portion of your policy is right for you, we can offer to purchase it from you at fair market value.
 We will provide all the numbers and details to show you how we determined its value and our offer, and if you decide to accept our offer we will provide you a lump sum amount and then take on all future obligations for the policy, including premium payments.